jbprek/KubeWorks/CKAD/dgkanatsios/CKAD-exercises1.22/f.services_networking.md

 Example (From)[ https://kubernetes.io/docs/tasks/access-application-cluster/connecting-frontend-backend/]

 In Namespace venus you'll find two Deployments named hello and frontend.
 Both Deployments are exposed inside the cluster using Services.
-Create a NetworkPolicy named np1 which restricts outgoing tcp connections from Deployment frontend and only allows those going to Deployment hello.
+Create a NetworkPolicy named np1 which restricts outgoing tcp connections from Deployment front-end and only allows those going to Deployment hello.
 Make sure the NetworkPolicy still allows outgoing traffic on UDP/TCP ports 53 for DNS resolution.

 ## TODO Config map exercice create backend using configmap for proxy